adanieljohnson/ABLE_2022_Workshop/ABLE 2022-Workshop ver 5.md

 ### Writing Tips and Tricks

 * Always start Markdown pages with a Level 1 header that is the title of the document.
-I reserve the Level 1 header just for that purpose.
+Reserve the Level 1 header just for that purpose.
 This does not seem very useful at first, but it becomes essential when you start compiling multiple .md files into longer documents or books.
 * It is tempting to remove spaces between lines of text in .md files.
 BAD idea!
 Markdown relies on blank lines to keep track of blocks of text.
 When Markdown is rendered, extra blank lines are deleted automatically.
-* When editing inside GitHub, pages may extend beyond the screen.
-If so, look at the upper right of the editor window for a drop-down that says __No wrap__.
-Click it and choose __Soft wrap__.
+* When editing inside GitHub or a text editor, pages may extend beyond the screen.
+If so, for a drop-down or setting in the Preferences that says __Soft wrap__.
 This keeps sentences and paragraphs from running off the right side of the screen.

 <!--- Break for ========================== NEW PAGE-->